opensbt/.github/profile/README.md

 ## Welcome to the OpenSBT group 👋

-🙋‍♀️ OpenSBT is a modular framework for the virtual validation of cyber physical systems using heuristic testing techniques.
+🙋‍♀️ OpenSBT is a modular framework for the virtual validation of complex systems using heuristic testing techniques.
 Originally, it has been develeped to provide a generic environment for validating automated driving systems.
 Recently, it started to support researchers in testing learning-enabled components across various domains.